Here are some top tips to help you get through the tough parts of pregnancy!

 Our female bodies are able to create another whole human being during pregnancy, within the span of nine months, which may seem like a long time when you’re pregnant, but it really isn’t.

 And the fact that I am fortunate enough to take part in this miracle?
 It’s an incredible feeling.

 Then the second trimester hits.

 You start getting your energy back, but I personally started having leg cramps at night and those suck.
 A lot.
 It’s one of those things they never tell you about pregnancy, because every pregnancy is different and not every woman gets them.

-Fortunately, they didn’t happen too often, and if I drank water and stretched often, they happened less.
+Fortunately, they didn’t happen too often, and if you drink lots of water and stretch often, they happened less.

 At the same time, you try your best to continue resting, to exercise, to eat well, and to start preparing for baby.
 It all piles up and it’s hard not to get stressed.